 TIN Verification and B Notices: How to Avoid Costly Mistakes and Penalties

-To improve accuracy, IRS introduced an e-Services system that helps ensure the names and Tax Identification Numbers (TINs) that payees provide to companies match IRS records.
+IRS has provided an electronic system to help ensure that the names and Tax Identification Numbers (TINs) payees provide to you match IRS records.

 This system can reduce your risk of receiving warning letters (B Notices) and penalty notices (972CGs) from IRS.
 However if its used incorrectly, you're at a higher risk of making expensive mistakes.
 A/P departments that have dealt with the headaches of TIN violations and B Notices know this all too well.

 In this 100-minute, IRS compliance-based program, we'll share TIN Matching system best practices that can help you prevent costly 1099 reporting errors.
 We'll also reveal how you can effectively handle B Notices to avoid costly fines and penalties.
 Join us to learn:

-- Keys for TIN verification: Guidelines for accurately registering with the IRS TIN Matching system Protocols for handling and responding to B Notices
+- Guidelines for accurately registering with the TIN Matching system

 - Methods to perform electronic name and TIN matching

 - How to prevent costly mistakes and avoid fines from IRS

-- The difference between first and second B Notices and their required responses
+- Difference between first and second B Notices and their required responses

-What to Do After Receiving a B Notice: How to Protect Yourself
+What to Do if You Receive a B Notice: How to Protect Yourself

 - B Notice deadlines: Avoid penalties and backup withholding exposure

-- What you can do to negotiate a reduction in penalty or eliminate a penalty
+- What you can do to negotiate a reduction in a penalty or eliminate a penalty

 - Leveraging the reasonable cause regulations